 These questions can help both the applicant and the interviewer see if the position is a good fit for the candidate.
 It is beneficial for the applicant to know if he or she should continue on in the interview process, especially if there are multiple rounds.
 Lawyers of color might want to ask additional questions about the firm’s position on policies that might affect how they are treated in the workplace.
 It is also important to know what the firm’s position is on addressing complaints or problems that might arise for an employee, and how they resolve these issues.

 Jobs are sometimes simply described in an ad in a way that attracts as many applicants as possible, but may not actually fit the applicant’s needs.
 This is why it is crucial for applicants to have at least a few questions that can help them determine if they want to continue the interview process or decide that this job is not a good fit.
-If the applicant has decided early in the interview process that the job is not for him or her, he or she can move on to prepare for other available positions.
+If the applicant has decided early in the interview process that the job is not for him or her, he or she can move on to find a job that will fit.
 Even if the applicant decides that he or she does not want to continue with the interview process, he or she might still follow up with a thank-you email to end the process positively and respectfully.

 When preparing a resume, lawyers should make sure to include critical elements to stand out and appeal to potential employers.
 The f...